manassaloi/manassaloi.github.io/_posts/2021-11-14-hypocrite.markdown

 title:  "Am I a hypocrite?"
 ---

-My blog is called Unfiltered thoughts, though I have edited my blogposts countless times based on feedback from friends.
+My blog is called Unfiltered Thoughts, though I have edited my blogposts countless times based on feedback from friends.
 Every time someone goes "Are you sure you are going to put that?", I rethink, and sometimes edit.
 So maybe this blog is like 60% unfiltered thoughts.

 I have tweeted multiple times in the past that I don't have many strong opinions in life.
 I don't identify as a liberal or as someone from the right.
 I have my own positions on a lot of issues, few well thought out, a few: what people might call slightly unhinged, and none on others.